rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

       gint (0.075): +0.161
       gind (0.050): +0.106

-The *THE* ranking result is, as the robust *NetFlows* ranking, also highly correlated (+0.907) with the pairwise global robust outranking relation.
-By its overall weighted scoring rule, the *THE* ranking induces marginal criterion correlations that are naturally compatible with the given significance weight preorder.
+The THE ranking result is, as the robust *NetFlows* ranking, also highly correlated (+0.907) with the pairwise global robust outranking relation.
+By its overall weighted scoring rule, the THE ranking induces marginal criterion correlations that are naturally compatible with the given significance weight preorder.

 It is worthwhile noticing that, without any commensurability hypothesis and by taking, furthermore, into account grading imprecisions and solely ordinal criteria significance weights, we obtain here a very similar and ranking result with a more or less same preference modelling quality.

 Yet, is this latter assumption really necessary?
 Could we not simply drop any discriminative assumptions with respect to the actual significance of the five performance criteria.
-Such assumptions are actually only relevant in the quest forwhen implementing commensurable ranking scores.
-Each one of the five ranking criteria may in fact represent a certain decision objective with respect to choosing the best Computer Science Dept. And each one of the five decision objectives: *Quality of teaching environment*, *Research volume and reputation*, *Citation volume and impact*, *International outlook* and *Industrial innovation* should be considered more or less **equally important** for solving our ranking decision problem.
+Such prisely valued assumptions are actually only relevant when implementing commensurable ranking scores.

+Now, each one of the five THE ranking criteria may in fact represent a certain decision objective with respect to choosing the best Computer Science Dept. And each one of the five decision objectives: *Quality of teaching environment*, *Research volume and reputation*, *Citation volume and impact*, *International outlook* and *Industrial innovation* should be considered more or less **equally important** for solving our ranking decision problem.

 Ranking with multiple criteria of uncertain significance ........................................................